pierre-vigier/Perl6-Math-Matrix/README.md

 ### Str

-All values separated by one whitespace.
-Is called implicitly by put and print.
+All values separated by one whitespace, rows by horizontal line.
+It is called implicitly by put and print.

+### Array

+All cells as an array of arrays (basically what was put into new(...)).

 ### perl

 Conversion into String that can reevaluated into the same object later.

     my $clone = eval $matrix.perl;       # same as: $matrix.clone

-### Array

-All cells as an array of arrays (basically what was put into new(...)).

 ### list